rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('Tau(g,nf) = %+.3f, d = %.3f, r(g<=>nf) = %+.3f' % (Tau,d,r))
 tau(g,nf) = +0.780, D = 0.300, r(g<=>nf) = +0.234

-We may notice that the determined correlation *tau* index between the *Net-Flows* ranking and the determined part of the outranking digraph is quite high (+0.78).
+We may notice that the correlation *tau* index between the *Net-Flows* ranking and the determined part of the outranking digraph is quite high (+0.78).
 Due to the rather high number of missing data, the *r* -valued relational equivalence between the *nf* and the *g* digraph may, however, be misleading with a characteristics value of *only* +0.234; a value corresponding nevertheless to an epistemic majority support of nearly 62% of the movie critics' rating opinions.

 It would be interesting to compare similarly the correlations one may obtain with other global ranking heuristics, like the *Copeland* or the *Kohler* ranking rule.

 Illustrating preference divergences
 ...................................

-The correlation index gives us a further measure for studying how divergent or not are the rating opinions expressed by the movie critics.
+The valued relational equivalence index gives us a further measure for studying how **divergent** or not are the rating opinions expressed by the movie critics.

 >>> g = BipolarOutrankingDigraph(t,Normalized=True)
 >>> g.showCriteriaCorrelationTable(ValuedCorrelation=True)